About Test 3

 The Fly Quiet Program is a voluntary program that encourages pilots and air traffic controllers to use designated nighttime preferential runways and flight tracks developed by the Chicago Department of Aviation (CDA) in cooperation with the O’Hare Noise Compatibility Commission (ONCC), the airlines and the air traffic controllers.
 These preferred routes are intended to direct aircraft over less-populated areas, such as forest preserves and highways, as well as commercial and industrial areas.

-The Chicago Department of Aviation (CDA) has submitted a second Fly Quiet Runway Rotation Test (Test 2) to the Federal Aviation Administration (FAA) for approval of a twelve-week test period.
-The purpose of the test is to:
+The Chicago Department of Aviation (CDA) has submitted a third Fly Quiet Runway Rotation Test (Test 3) to the Federal Aviation Administration (FAA) for approval of a twelve-week test period.
+The purpose of the test is to test a condition that could be in place during the period of time between Runway 15/33 decommissioning until Runway 9C/27C commissioning.